ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 extension.

-A handshake message could be sent by the client as an MLS `PublicMessage` (which is visible to all providers) or as an MLS `PrivateMessage` (which is normally visible only to members).
-When a client sends a `PrivateMessage` it MUST also send n copy of the (unique per-message) decryption key and nonce for that `PrivateMessage`, encrypted for the Hub provider.
-This allows the Hub to accomplish its responsibilities without the other providers in the network from being aware of the membership of non-local users.
+A handshake message could be sent by the client as an MLS `PublicMessage` (which is visible to all providers), or as an MLS `SemiPrivateMessage` {{!I-D.mahy-mls-semiprivatemessage}} encrypted for the members and the hub provider as the sole `external_receiver`.
+(The contents and sender of a `SemiPrivateMessage` would not be visible to other providers).
+The use of `SemiPrivateMessage` allows the Hub to accomplish its policy enforcement responsibilities without the other providers being aware of the membership of non-local users.

 The response body is described below: